jacobpclouse/Bug_Tracker_2024/README.md

-# Encrypt_File_Program
+# Graph_API_Parser
-This program will be a stand alone program to encrypt a file on your operating system without using zip files
+This program will help users visualize Graph API Endpoints for use in HTTP Requests